 - Termination and severance clauses

-- Compliance with Nepal Labour Act 2017
+- Compliance with the Nepal Labour Act 2017

 Practical tip: For foreign employees, provide contracts in English along with Nepali.